edwinsteele/wordspeak.org/posts/words-and-pictures-of-note-january.rst

 Holidays gave me a bit of time to watch and read in January.
 Here are the articles and movies that I enjoyed most:

 - `Snow Fall: The Avalanche at Tunnel Creek - NY Times <http://www.nytimes.com/projects/2012/snow-fall/?pagewanted=all#/?part=tunnel-creek>`_.
-The story behind a massive avalanche in washington state, supported by amazing multimedia.
+The story behind a massive avalanche in Washington state, supported by amazing multimedia.
 Read it on the site.
 (Bravo NY Times for pushing the presentation envelope).
 - `Two Men, One Sky: A Flight to the Finish - NY Times <http://www.nytimes.com/2013/01/13/sports/two-men-one-sky-the-silent-realization-of-a-purer-form-of-flight.html?pagewanted=all&src=longreads&_r=0>`_.
 Two friends chase the hang gliding distance record.
 - `Speaking of contentment - Annie Wald <http://anniewald.com/2013/01/11/speaking-of-contentment/>`_.
 3 quotes that reminded me just how much I already have.
 - `The man who saved the world - PBS <http://www.pbs.org/wnet/secrets/episodes/the-man-who-saved-the-world-watch-the-full-episode/905/>`_.
 The release of nuclear weapons was authorised during the Cuban missile crisis, and one submarine captain intended to use them.
 This is the story of the Russian naval officer who prevented him.
 Chilling.